Solomon Islands to ban navy ships from ports until new process in place | Law-Order

 - Solomon Islands

 The Solomon Islands has suspended entry into its waters for foreign navy ships pending adoption of a new process for approval of port visits, the prime minister's office said on Tuesday, in a bid to better police its exclusive economic zones.
-The move followed an incident last week when a U.S. Coast Guard vessel, the Oliver Henry, was unable to make a routine port call because the government did not respond to a request for it to refuel and provision.
+The suspension of entry followed incidents last week when a U.S. Coast Guard vessel, the Oliver Henry, and a Royal Navy vessel, HMS Spey, were unable to make port calls because the government did not respond to requests to refuel and provision.

 Sogavare added that he wanted to build national capacity to police the Pacific island nation's exclusive economic zones.
 The Solomon Islands have had "unfortunate experiences of foreign naval vessels entering the country's waters during the course of the year without diplomatic clearance granted", the statement said, without naming the countries.

-APPROVAL PROCEDURES He also confirmed delays in approving entry for the British navy ship Spey, which aborted its planned port call, and that the Solomon Islands is reviewing the approval procedures.
+He also confirmed delays in approving entry for the British navy ship Spey, which cancelled its planned port call.
+APPROVAL PROCEDURES

-Earlier, the United States embassy in Canberra, the Australian capital, had said the Solomon Islands had notified it of a moratorium on navy vessels entering its ports.
+Earlier, the U.S. embassy in the Australian capital said the Solomon Islands had notified it of a moratorium on navy vessels entering its ports.
 "On Aug.
 29, the United States received formal notification from the government of Solomon Islands regarding a moratorium on all naval visits, pending updates in protocol procedures," the embassy said in a statement.

 The Mercy had arrived before the moratorium, the embassy said, adding that it was monitoring the situation.
 The Solomon Islands has had a tense relationship with the United States and its allies since striking a security pact with China this year.